cdsittampalam/documentation/docs/Qredo Network.md

 #### Watcher

 The watcher mediates between the blockchain validator, MPC cluster, and Bitcoin network nodes.
-The service must not allow theft if compromised; however, a denial of service attack is possible.
+The service must not allow theft if compromised.
+However, a denial of service attack is possible, and the watcher would have to be redeployed.
 The watcher plays a key role when a new wallet is created, when money is deposited to a user’s account, and when a settlement is made.

 #### Bitcoin